eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

-   yearIsDateType Should the JDBC driver treat the MySQL type "YEAR" as a java.sql.Date, or as a SHORT? true 3.1.9 zeroDateTimeBehavior What should happen when the driver encounters DATETIME values that are composed entirely of zeroes (used by MySQL to represent invalid dates)?
+   yearIsDateType Should the JDBC driver treat the MySQL type "YEAR" as a java.sql.Date, or as a SHORT? true 3.1.9 zeroDateTimeBehavior What should happen when the driver encounters DATETIME values that are composed entirely of zeros (used by MySQL to represent invalid dates)?
 Valid values are "exception", "round" and "convertToNull". exception 3.1.4

-   Connector/J also supports access to MySQL via named pipes on Windows NT/2000/XP using the NamedPipeSocketFactory as a plugin-socket factory via the socketFactory property.
+   Connector/J also supports access to MySQL using named pipes on Windows NT/2000/XP using the NamedPipeSocketFactory as a plugin-socket factory using the socketFactory property.
 If you do not use a namedPipePath property, the default of '\\.\pipe\MySQL' will be used.
 If you use the NamedPipeSocketFactory, the host name and port number values in the JDBC url will be ignored.
 You can